athaeryn/buildhosts/README.md

 The IP section is for working with xip.io, a DNS server that makes testing local websites on mobile devices much simpler.
 You can read more about it [here](http://xip.io).
-If you don't want to work with xip.io, don't include IP addresses in your config file (the ampersand is also not necessary).
+If you don't want to work with xip.io, don't include the IP address section in your config file.

 Configuring the Script
 ----------------------

-If you run `hosts` with this `config` file:
+If you run `buildhosts` with this `config` file:

 ### sample-config: